By: Paul H. Dworkin, MD

 I am privileged to serve on the Leadership Council of the North Hartford Triple Aim Collaborative, an important, place-based initiative to promote the health and well-being of all residents of Hartford’s most disadvantaged neighborhoods.
 In preparation for an upcoming meeting, the convening backbone organization shared an article on system leadership from the Winter 2015 issue of the Stanford Social Innovation Review.
 The authors, Peter Senge, Hal Hamilton, and John Kania, are experts in systemic change and collective impact.

-In calling for system leaders, the authors cite the host of systemic challenges beyond the reach of existing institutions, including poverty and inequity, and extoll the need for unprecedented collaboration among different organizations and sectors.
+In calling for system leadership, the authors cite the host of systemic challenges beyond the reach of existing institutions, including poverty and inequity, and extoll the need for unprecedented collaboration among different organizations and sectors.
 We wholeheartedly agree.
 System leaders are, in the words of the authors, necessary to “catalyze and guide systemic change at a scale commensurate with the scale of problems we face.”

 How do we ensure that our system leaders possess the requisite skills to achieve success?
 The article is extremely helpful in defining the core capabilities of system leaders.
 Specifically, they cite three core attributes: the ability to see the larger system, thereby enabling collaborating organizations to jointly develop solutions evading individual groups and work for the good of the whole system; fostering reflection and more generative conversations, enabling all to hear viewpoints different from their own; and shifting the collective focus from reactive problem solving to co-creating the future by building positive visions.
 Honest reflection should encourage those of us who are leaders to consider how we rate on these attributes, and encourage all of us to view our leaders through the lens of these core capabilities.